patrickkunka/mixitup-pagination/README.md

 #### Script Tag

-If using a script tag, you simply need to load the pagination distribution script (`mixitup-pagination.min.js` or `mixitup-pagination.js`) **after** mixitup, and the extension will automatically detect MixItUp and install itself.
+If using a script tag, you simply need to load the pagination distribution script (i.e. `mixitup-pagination.min.js`) **after** mixitup, and the extension will automatically detect the `mixitup` global variable and install itself.

 ```html
         ...